Alex313031/thorium/README.md

 > - .desktop file includes useful cmdline flags that enable experimental or useful features. (read PATCHES.md)
 > - Includes installer patches and files to include ChromeDriver and content_shell, with a .desktop file being provided for content_shell (named thorium-shell.desktop and shows in desktop environments as Thorium Content Shell).
 You can also run content_shell with the command thorium-shell (custom wrapper for it, located in /usr/bin/).
 You can run ChromeDriver at /usr/bin/chromedriver.
 - For more info, read the PATCHES.md file.
+- Known bugs are in the BUGS.md file.

 &nbsp;&nbsp;&ndash; args.gn exclude API Keys (you can get them yourself) and the pgo profile path is different for each chromium version (only needed when building).
 (See below.)